Is a CoolBot Really as Efficient as a Conventional Compressor?

 - Keep the room sealed tight: Make sure all gaps and cracks in the cooler are caulked or spray foamed to prevent warm air from entering the cooler.
 Make sure the gasket around the door keeps a tight seal, and replace the gasket if it is cracked.
 Warm air carries a lot of moisture that raises the humidity level in the room once it cools down, and even small cracks are constantly bringing in a flood of moisture.

 - Minimize door openings: If you have a commercial seed storage facility with a lot of traffic, add PVC door flaps to reduce warm air entry.

 - Use a mechanical dehumidifier: It needs to be one that says it works in basements.
 Be sure your air conditioner is large enough to compensate for extra heat produced by the motor in the dehumidifier.
+We recommend this dehumidifier.

 - Use chemical desiccants:

 - Calcium Chloride.
 This has been the solution for a few people in developing countries where electricity is unreliable.
 While the quantity of CaCl2 affects the amount of humidity that is removed, the CaCl2 is able to remove twice its weight in moisture and can bring rooms down to 30% relative humidity.
 We have also heard that it can be dried and re-used.

 - We find that Sodium Chloride doesn’t work well.
 Its steady state keeps a relative humidity of 72% at best, so it’s not great for seed storage.